organisciak/BookwormDB/STATIC/field_descriptions.json.md

 ### The automatic guesser

 If you don't enter in a field_descriptions.json, Bookworm will simply guess based on the name and layout of the fields what kind of data is stored in them.
 There's a really good chance this will fail, so don't rely on it very heavily.
+But it can be helpful to run it manually before building the bookworm (by running `python OneClick.py guessAtFieldDescriptions`) and then use the output at `files/metadata/field_descriptions.json` as a template to edit.

 But see the chapter of "Future Plans" below for one option to use field names from a defined ontology (like Dublin Core) to automatically handle data.